prigoyal/TensorComprehensions/README.md

 are particularly helpful to get insights into writing Tensor Comprehensions.

 4. **Autotuner**: TC provides an evolutionary search based algorithm to automatically tune the kernel.
-You can read briefly about autotuner [here](https://facebookresearch.github.io/TensorComprehensions/autotuner.html) and look at various examples of autotuning in `$HOME/TensorComprehensions/test_python/layers/test_autotuner`
+You can read briefly about autotuner [here](https://facebookresearch.github.io/TensorComprehensions/autotuner.html) and look at various [examples of autotuning](https://gist.github.com/anonymous/dc0cd7de343922a8c0c0636ccc4889a9#file-test_autotuner-py).

 5. To construct a TC autograd function, [here](https://gist.github.com/anonymous/dc0cd7de343922a8c0c0636ccc4889a9#file-test_convolution_train-py) is one self-descriptive example.